3" Savage Steam Wagon

 In more modern times most people know the name Savages due to the Little Samson Steam Tractor which is often seen in various scales on the rally field.
 The plans and castings for this Savage "Universal Carrier" seen here were produced by the same very talented engineer and are now available through Live Steam Models.

 To the Wagon itself, going by its Victorian appearance you would expect it to be a somewhat simple design, in fact what you find underneath is a technically advanced and capable compound steam engine with an enclosed crank cased close coupled to a two speed gearbox.
-It would be fair to call the design a complicated build which would explain why this is believed to be one of only 4 examples to be built to date.
-The chances are you wont see another one of the rallyfield!
+This is believed to be one of only 4 examples to be built to date so the chances are you wont see another one of the rallyfield!

 Important Note: We recommend when purchasing any steam vehicle to employ the services of your own boiler inspector for independent advice and not solely rely on previous test reports.